4 Things You Need to Do to Prepare Your Home for Trick-or-Treaters

 Even if you aren’t handing out candy, these safety precautions will ensure the safety of any wayward child who might pass through your yard on their way to the next stop:

-Scan your sidewalks and entryway for any debris that can cause injury to a young child or accompanying adult who may be coming up to your door.
+Scan your sidewalks and entryway for any debris that can cause injury to a young child or accompanying adult.
 Things like wet leaves, tangled roots or small dislodged branches could pose a slip or fall accident.